Free apps that will help you type faster

 Typing Master covers a host of different web apps, exercises, and games, and programs for Windows and macOS are also available if you want something on your desktop.
 You can launch into speed tests, fun and flashy typing games, or a more serious typing trainer course right from the opening screen—whatever you’re after, you’re likely to find it here.

 All the tests and games we’ve tried are intuitive and responsive, with more visual flourishes than any of the other apps here.
-All of the these apps (including the downloads) give you varying levels of practice for free, with full packages costing anywhere from a $6 one-off fee to a $100-per-month subscription for the top-tier professional typing course.
+All of the these apps (including the downloads) give you varying levels of practice for free, with full packages costing anywhere from $20 to $30.

-Typing Master, free or up to $100-per-month (registration optional)
+Typing Master is free or up to $30 (registration optional).